 Here’s how NEJM Knowledge+ Family Medicine Board Review practice exams prepare you for exam day:

-- Each exam offers 60 questions in a timed 2-hour online test that mirrors the format of the boards, so you’ll be ready for the real thing — a pause feature allows you to step away if you like.
+- Each exam offers 60 questions in a timed two-hour online test that mirrors the format of the ABFM exam, so you’ll be ready for the real thing.

 - Practice exams include key elements of feedback once you complete the exam: